krustur/AmigaOsBuilder/README.md

     Description = "Workbench 3.1 operation system (clean Install)", },
 ```
-    -(this is the part that should probably be located in a json file outside of the code.
-However I found it easier to have it in code for now, as its easier to spot build errors in VS)
 1. Run this code (in Visual Studio or from command line)